vinod2rahul/MS4-GraphicDesignServices/README.md

 ## Scope

 For users, I wanted to provide a brief overview of all designs within my site, also create new orders if have any, which will be later uploaded by admin.
-This way, many other members of the community get a glimpse about designs that they can order for and enjoy their weekends and party's, with average price in the market so they can plan for order.
+This way, many other members of the community get a glimpse about designs that they can order for and enjoy their time, with average price in the market so they can plan for order.

 ## Structure